 Appraisals are costlier, and the results less favorable.
 Many would-be home buyers are receiving lower-than-anticipated appraisals on desired properties.
 Appraisers now will count only comparative property sales during the last three months.
 Fannie Mae and Freddie Mac are requiring appraisers to complete additional research and reporting, and many appraisers are charging more for this extra work.

-- Loans take longer to process.
-Staffing cuts at banks and mortgage lenders, combined with record-low interest rates, means that loans are taking twice as long – or longer – to get through processing and on to closing.
+Loans take longer to process.
+Staffing cuts at banks and mortgage lenders, combined with lower interest rates and more underwriting requirements, means that loans are taking longer to get through processing and on to closing.
 So submit all paperwork to your broker, lender or bank as early in the process as possible.

 Condos face tighter restrictions.
 Condominium buyers are bearing the brunt of these changes—processing fees are higher, and mortgages may be rejected if too many condo owners in the complex are delinquent on their association fees.
 For new buildings, the agencies will not back mortgages unless 70 percent of units have been sold.
 Buyers face higher loan fees if they do not put down at least 25 percent of the purchase price, and some would-be condo buyers report not being able to attain financing at all.